 ARMagLock is a new patented AR-15 fixed magazine solution that allows California, New York and Connecticut AR-15 owners to avoid assault weapon registration within their respective state by staying compliant with the laws.

-The California Legislature is now trying to pass a law mandating registration of all assault weapons.
-SB 47 will require that all assault weapons owners register their firearms with the CA DOJ, to include AR-15 firearms with magazine locking devices requiring a tool or bullet to remove the magazine.
+The California Legislature recently passed a law mandating registration of all assault weapons.
+SB 880 will require that all assault weapons owners register their firearms with the CA DOJ, to include AR-15 firearms with magazine locking devices requiring a tool or bullet to remove the magazine.
 The registration shall contain a description of the firearm that identifies it uniquely, including all identification marks, the full name, address, date of birth, and thumbprint of the owner, and any other information that the department may deem appropriate.